marph91/jimmy/docs/index.md

 ## Quickstart

 1. [Import from text files](./formats/default.md) or import from specific apps, like [Google Keep](./formats/google_keep.md)
 2. Verify that everything was converted properly.
-The markdown notes should be available in a new folder named like `YYYY-MM-DD HH:MM:SS - Jimmy Import`.
+The Markdown notes should be available in a new folder named like `YYYY-MM-DD HH:MM:SS - Jimmy Import`.